Skip to main content

 • Localized content creation: THG compiled research on content which they believed would resonate best with the local market.
 This allowed them to make decisions based on the channels consumers preferred and how they reacted to influencer content, while creating content in the local language.

-• Operational setup for localization: THG implemented local fulfilment methods to ensure customer satisfaction.
+• Operational setup for localization: THG implemented local fulfillment methods to ensure customer satisfaction.
 This included originally shipping from a Singapore warehouse using local couriers, and leveraging local payment methods.

 Mastering the art of localization for FMCG brands